mhans003/Horiseon_MHanson/README.md

 ### Description

-This demonstrates a homepage for an SEO agency which provides servcies for companies which help increase positive online visibility for target audiences on search engines and social media.
+This demonstrates a homepage for an SEO agency which provides services for companies which help increase positive online visibility for target audiences on search engines and social media.

 Semantic HTML tags and alt attributes are utilized throughout the webpage for supporting the agency's